GeraldRyan/blocks/README.md

 # Yet another blockchain and crypto service! (beta)

-Create a new blockchain with your friends.
-Use it as a cryptocurrency or any other form of data store, where data is precious.
+Create a new blockchain and Crypto ("Beancoin") with your friends, for your customers or for your company.
+Use our blockchain technology as a cryptocurrency or other form of transaction and record keeping where data is previous and veracity and publicity is a requirement.

-A blockchain is basically an open source, secure and reliable (under the right conditions) ledger, that can store data- for instance transactions.
+A blockchain is basically an open source, secure and reliable (under the right conditions) ledger, that can store data- for instance "transactions".
+See below for more facts.

 A blockchain is a community affair.
 Multiple people contribute to the validation of chains by "mining" blocks and listening on the network to node broadcasts of others.
 That is optional.
 You can simply choose to transact, using such a technology platform as this, but mining (including for reward) is enabled.